Debugging ILE programs is now available inside of Visual Studio Code. We’ve added UI to make sure setting up the Debug Service to be a swift process.

 IP not in cert list

-It is always recommended you use a hostname in the connection settings to make use of the debugger when in secure mode.
+It is always recommended you use a hostname in the connection settings to make use of the debugger.

 Error that is shown when connecting to the debugger if connecting using an IP address.